Central Minnesota District Tournament

 Debate and life aren't synonymous but I understand that many of your lives revolve heavily around debate, so I will respect any arg you go for as long as you make smart arguments to support it.

-Hi!
-My name is Teddy and I am the JV/Varsity coach for Tartan High School & Head Coach for John Glenn Middle School!
-I've been coaching Policy in some capacity for the last 3.5 years.
-I've also coached/judged PF, LD, & various speech events.
-I debated for Farmington for 2 years (Rosemount for 1) and the University of Minnesota for 3 years.
+Hi, my name is Teddy!
+I am currently the JV/Varsity coach at Tartan Senior High School and the Head Coach at John Glenn Middle School.
+I've been coaching Policy Debate in some capacity for the past 4 years.
+I've also coached/judged LD, PF, and various speech events.
+I debated in high school for 2 years and college for 3.

 Pronouns: He/They | Email: tmunson.debate@gmail.com